To be considered for a LEADelaware Fellowship, applicants must have the following qualifications:

 - There are no age restrictions or formal education requirements for applicants to become a LEADelaware Fellow.
 Having a wide range of ages in a class adds to the diversity of the class.
 Ideal applicants have a good mix of “life experiences” and a level of skills or knowledge to be able to teach or share with others, which is typical of mid-career people.
 The selection committee looks for applicants who truly want to gain skills, experience personal growth, solve problems, or who want to give more in areas such as community service and industry leadership.
 The selection committee does not recommend applicants who seek to use program participation primarily as a resume builder or as a way to redirect careers.

 The selection process is the responsibility of the Selection Committee of LEADelaware.
-The LEADelaware Selection Committee will review and screen all applications, arrange interviews for all finalists as needed, and make selection.
-The final selection, including final class size, rests with the LEADelaware Selection Committee.
+The LEADelaware Selection Committee will review and screen all applications and make selection.
+Applicants will be notified on or about December 1, 2017.
 The LEADelaware Selection Committee will strive to recommend a diverse class.
-Applicants will be notified in late summer, 2012.

 The maximum and ideal class size will be 10 – 15 participants.
 Applicants who are not accepted due to class size or class balance, and who remain eligible, will be encouraged to reapply for the next class.
 We are looking for participants from all regions of Delaware with diversity in occupations, education, perspectives, and experience, as well as participants who will contribute to the class as well as gain something from the class.